-The initial pilot of 20 MW (up to 10 MW allocated to SunRate and up to 10 MW allocated to Share the Sun) is intended to test customer interest, program offerings, processes, customer communications, and on-line enrollment tools.
-Based on this experience and continued customer interest, SDG&E plans to expand the programs periodically to include additional solar facilities for customer subscriptions - as well as potentially new program offerings.
-SDG&E requests authorization for future program expansions by way of advice letter filings.
+The initial pilot allocation of 20 MW (up to 10 MW allocated to SunRate and up to 10 MW for Share the Sun) is intended to test customer interest, program offerings, processes, customer communications, and on-line enrollment tools.
+Based on this experience and continued customer interest, SDG&E plans to expand the programs to additional customers up to the SB 43 program limits, and to do this may periodically add solar facilities for customer subscriptions.
+SDG&E may also include other renewables technologies at the time of program expansion, as described in the testimony of Hillary Hebert and permitted under SB 43.37 SDG&E requests authorization for future program expansions by way of advice letter filings.
 SDG&E also requests the flexibility to change other aspects of the program through an advice letter filing, such as procurement methods, pricing methodology, rates and charges.
 SDG&E will assess the amount of subscriptions in each area and make changes to the percentages and limits based on actual participation.
 SDG&E will also consider the example metrics found in Appendix A, Section 4, when evaluating its decision to expand or modify the programs.